IF YOU’D LIKE MORE INFORMATION PLEASE FEEL FREE TO CONTACT US

 Mt 4:19; 28:19-20; Jn 20:21; Act 1:8; 5:42; 6:1-8; 20:28; Rom 12:4-8; 15:30; I Cor 5:4-13; Eph 4:11-12, 25; 5:22-33; Col 3:18; I Th 5:12-19; II Th 3:6-15; I Tim 3:1-16; 5:17; Tit 1:5-9; 2:4-5; Heb 10:25; 13:7, 17; I Pet 3:1-7; 5:1-5

-Is the one church Jesus gave Himself for, composed of all born-again believers in Christ through the church age and constitutes the invisible body of Christ which fills all.
+Is the one church Jesus gave Himself for, composed of all born-again believers in Christ through the church age and constitutes the invisible body of Christ which fills all (often referred to as the universal church).
 All who are saved are placed into this body at the moment of salvation (referred to as the baptism of the Holy Ghost in Ac 1:5 and I Co 12:13 and explained in Ro 6:3; Ga 3:27; Co 2:12; I Pe 3:21).
 Jesus Christ is the Saviour of the body and the Head of the church.
 This church will not be complete until the Rapture.

 Act 20:28; Rom 12:5; I Cor 10:17, 32; 12:13; Gal 3:26-27; Eph 1:22-23; 2:14-22; 4:4-5; 5:23-32; Col 1:18, 24; 3:15; Heb 12:23